Encyclopedia For The TRS-80

 |Publisher:||Wayne Green, Inc.|

 |Publication date:||April 1981 to September 1982|

-Back in 1981, the TRS‑80 was the best selling computer and 80 Microcomputing magazine was bursting at the seams.
-The publisher of 80 Microcomputing, Wayne Green, envisioned a new set of books: the Encyclopedia for the TRS‑80.
+Back in 1981, the TRS-80 was the best selling computer and 80 Microcomputing magazine was bursting at the seams.
+Wayne Green, the publisher of 80 Microcomputing, envisioned a new set of books: the Encyclopedia for the TRS-80.
 As the first advertisement for the Encyclopedia stated: